MetaGAD: Meta Representation Adaptation for Few-Shot Graph Anomaly Detection: Experiments

-\subsection{Graph Anomaly Detection Results (RQ1)}
+\subsection{Graph Anomaly Detection Results (RQ1).}

-\textbf{Overall Comparison.} In the subsection, we evaluate our proposed model {\m} and the aforementioned baseline methods in terms of AUC-ROC and AUC-PR.
-We show the performance comparison in Table~\ref{tab:main results injected} and Table~\ref{tab:main results organic} on the datasets with synthetically injected anomalies and with organic anomalies, respectively.
-According to the experimental results, we have the following observations: \begin{itemize} \item On all six real-world attributed networks, {\m} can significantly outperform the existing graph anomaly detection methods, including shallow methods, unsupervised deep learning methods, and semisupervised deep learning methods.
-For example, on YelpChi dataset, our method {\m} outperforms GDN by $13.76\%$ and $80.06\%$, w.r.t.
-AUC-ROC and AUC-PR, respectively.
-The major reason is that {\m} is able to fully exploit few labeled anomalies, and successfully transfer the unlabeled nodes information to assist supervised training using meta-learning.
-In particular, compared to the DOMINANT, on YelpChi dataset, the {\m} has $65.72\%$ and $429.31\%$ improvement w.r.t.
-AUC-ROC and AUC-PR, respectively. \item Shallow methods, i.e., Radar and ANOMALOUS, cannot achieve desirable performance compared to deep learning methods because the shallow methods cannot utilize powerful expressive ability of GNNs to extract graph information.
-Unsupervised deep learning methods, i.e., GAAN, OCGNN, DOMINANT, CoLA, ANEMONE and CONAD, cannot outperform semi-supervised deep learning methods, as they are not able to utilize label information.
-Other semi-supervised deep learning methods, i.e., SemiGNN and GDN, fail to deliver satisfying performance compared to our model {\m}.
-It is possibly because SemiGNN need to access multi-view labeled data and GDN is sensitive to standard deviation of the assumed Gaussian distribution. \end{itemize} \textbf{Few-Shot Evaluation.} To verify the effectiveness of {\m}, we evaluate the anomaly detection performance of {\m} by providing different numbers of labeled anomalies.
-The experimental results are summarized in Table~\ref{tab:few shot injected} and Table~\ref{tab:few shot organic}.
-According to the results, we have the following observations: \begin{itemize} \item The {\m} can still obtain desirable performance and outperform the baselines in the Table~\ref{tab:main results injected} and Table~\ref{tab:main results organic} even if only 1-shot anomaly is provided.
-For example, on Wiki dataset, the {\m} with 1-shot anomaly outperforms SemiGNN by $32.97\%$ and $5.46\%$, w.r.t.
-AUC-ROC and AUC-PR, respectively.
-It confirms the effectiveness of {\m} to utilize the very limited labeled anomalies. \item The performance of {\m} improves generally with the growth of number of few-shot anomalies, which further demonstrates the effectiveness of the {\m}. \end{itemize}
+\textbf{Overall Comparison.} We evaluate {\m} and the baseline methods in terms of AUC-ROC and AUC-PR.
+We show the performance comparison in Table~\ref{tab:main results injected} and Table~\ref{tab:main results organic} on the datasets with synthetic anomalies and with real anomalies, respectively.
+Accordingly, we have observations as follows: \begin{itemize} \item {\m} can significantly outperform the existing graph anomaly detection methods, including shallow methods, unsupervised deep learning methods, and semi-supervised deep learning methods, on all datasets.
+For example, on YelpChi dataset, our method {\m} outperforms GDN by $13.76\%$ w.r.t.
+AUC-ROC.
+The major reason is that {\m} is able to fully exploit few labeled anomalies, and successfully adapt the knowledge from self-supervised learning to facilitate few-shot supervised learning with the proposed meta-learning algorithm. \item Shallow methods do not achieve desirable performance as they cannot utilize powerful expressive ability of GNNs to extract graph information.
+Unsupervised deep learning methods do not outperform semi-supervised deep learning methods, as they cannot utilize label information.
+Other semi-supervised deep learning methods, i.e., SemiGNN and GDN, fail to deliver satisfying performance compared to {\m}.
+The reason is SemiGNN needs to access multi-view labeled data and GDN is sensitive to standard deviation of the assumed Gaussian distribution. \end{itemize}